kubascodes/Year-in-a-backpack/gear.md

 {: .center}

 *When it comes to gear, we kept it simple.
 We travel with old, well tested stuff, so that we are not too sad when it gets lost or broken.
 Moreover, we know what to expect from these things and there are no unexpected surprises such as bad fit, long drying etc. Look around your house, you might well have all the basics.
 Remember, you don't need much to get on the road and you can always buy stuff in the destination!*
-{: .center}
+{: .center .padding}

 <img data-src="/img/2017-09-04/original/6462100767808796306.jpg" class="img-responsive center-block lazyload">

 ### Clothing
 {: .center}

 *This pack list will vary according to the destination, but our list provides a good balance for a variety of temperatures, ranging from tropical climate to cold weather found in the mountains.
 With this pack list, you'll be good for 3-season backpacking.
 Backpacking is a wide term - you should know who you are as a traveler.
 Will you be camping, hostel hopping or working away?
 Do you plan to travel by bus, foot, bike, car, motorbike or plane?
 The pack list will very much depend on your travel style and the things you want to do.
-Clothes are the biggest weight, you can be *
+Clothes are the biggest weight, you can easily get up to 5kgs by choosing inappropriate clothes*
-{: .center}
+{: .center .padding}

 <img data-src="/img/2017-09-04/original/6461908312149863346.jpg" class="img-responsive center-block lazyload">